hpcaitech/ColossalAI/colossalai/shardformer/README.md

     - Shardformer will inject the model according to this method.
 If you need to modify the forward or backward progress (like distributed corssentropy loss in Bert) you need to overwrite this method.
 4. Overwrite or add the param functions
     - These functions use a suffix to record the path of weight or bias for the layer.
-    - The return is a list contains some `Col_Layer` or `Row_Layer` objects, which means slice along col and row respectively.
+    - The return is a list contains some `Col_Layer`, `Row_Layer` or `Dropout_Layer` objects, which means slice along col and row respectively or as dropout layer, refer to CLASS `Layer` for more details.
 5. Overwrite `binding_policy` (Optional)
     - Overwrite to specify Shardformer will bind some weight between layers, like embedding and unembedding layers.
     - This function will return a dict, the key and value are the suffix of weight need to be binded.